Scouting in Oklahoma: Order of the Arrow

-The Sundance Scout Training Center was sold in 2021.

-Order of the Arrow

-The Ema 'O Mahpe Lodge (#14) of the Order of the Arrow was founded on April 1, 2001, from the mergers of the Ah-Ska Lodge (#213) and Inola Lodge (#148).
-Ema 'O Mahpe is Cherokee for "Red Water", and the lodge totem is the coyote.

-Circle Ten Council
+Circle Ten Council #571

-The Circle Ten Council serves youth in North Central Texas and Bryan County, Oklahoma.
+The Circle Ten Council serves youth in North Central Texas and the Southeast Oklahoma counties of Bryan, McCurtain, Choctaw, and the southern three quarters of Pushmataha.
 Bryan County falls under the Texoma Valley District of the Council.

-Golden Spread Council
+Golden Spread Council #562

 The Golden Spread Council serves Scouts in Texas and the Oklahoma Panhandle counties of Cimarron, Texas, and western half of Beaver.
 The Oklahoma counties fall in the Lone Wolf District.